luciamayorf/Data_preprocessing_alignment/README.md

 We align the reads to the reference genome using Enrico's package [congenomics_fastq_align](https://github.com/Enricobazzi/congenomics_fastq_align) to generate the scripts.
 I downloaded the whole package and installed it in my $HOME in CESGA's ft3.
 I work from directory "/home/csic/eye/lmf/alignments/congenomics_fastq_align-0.1.0"

-For that, we need to generate a sample dictionary using the custom script [make_fastqs_dictionary.sh](https://github.com/luciamayorf/Data_preprocessing_alignment_v2/blob/main/scripts/make_fastqs_dictionary.sh).
-This script requires a list where the first column contains the path and the pair of fastq prefix (no .fq.gz) and the second column contains the final sample name, tab-separated (Careful with the CODE_IDFQ variable definition, it highly depends on the fastq name format!!!).
+For that, we need to generate a sample dictionary using the custom script [make_fastqs_dictionary.sh](https://github.com/luciamayorf/Data_preprocessing_alignment/blob/main/scripts/make_fastqs_dictionary.sh).
+This script requires a list where the first column contains the path and the pair of fastq prefix (no .fq.gz) and the second column contains the final sample name, tab-separated (careful with the CODE_IDFQ variable definition, it highly depends on the fastq name format!).
 Example:

 > /path/to/FASTQ_files/LYNX_06_08/C5TMUACXX_2_1nf     c_lp_sm_0134
 >